CMUEberlyCenter/biolab-config/README.md

 ### npm

-[npm] (https://github.com/npm/npm) is used for dependency management and build scripts.
+[npm](https://github.com/npm/npm) is used for dependency management and build scripts.

-Scripts are described in the activity template [README.md] (https://github.com/CMUEberlyCenter/biolab-activity-template/blob/master/README.md).
+Scripts are described in the activity template [README.md](https://github.com/CMUEberlyCenter/biolab-activity-template/blob/master/README.md).

 Required utility packages not otherwise discussed: